Opentrons/opentrons/api/docs/v2/new_pipette.rst

 Flex 96-Channel Pipette
 -----------------------

 This code sample loads the Flex 96-Channel Pipette.
 The Flex 96-Channel Pipette (1000 µL only) requires the left and right pipette mounts.
 You cannot use this pipette with a 1- or 8-Channel Pipette attached to the robot.
-To load the 96-Channel Pipette, specify the left mounting slot in your protocol.
+To load the 96-Channel Pipette, specify ``mount='left'`` in your protocol.

 .. code-block:: python
     :substitutions: